Persomatey/CryptoAlertBot/README.md

 <blockquote>

 1. [![Run on Repl.it](https://repl.it/badge/github/Persomatey/CryptoAlertBot)](https://repl.it/github/Persomatey/CryptoAlertBot) (or IDE of your choice)
-2. Before running the code, enter the following commands into the console:
-	- `npm i discord.js` to install Discord.js framework
-3. In config.json do the following:
+2. In config.json do the following:
 	- Type the character you want to be the prefix of every command in the `prefix`
 	- Paste the bot's token into the quotation marks of the `token` variable
-4. Run the replit app (or run app in IDE of choice)
+3. Run the replit app (or run app in IDE of choice)
 	- (Optional) For 24/7 pinging at 5 minut intervals, check out [UptimeRobot](https://uptimerobot.com/)
-5. Set some alerts!
+4. Set some alerts!

 </blockquote>
 </details>